YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]PASTHRU Applies to: TRM

 Enables or disables interpretation of the ERASE character for a terminal.
-PASTHRU shifts management of handling and response to ERASE characters in the input stream from YottaDB/GT.M to the application code.
+PASTHRU shifts management of handling and response to ERASE characters in the input stream from YottaDB to the application code.

 Exercise caution with PASTHRU in debugging, because using a PASTHRU terminal in Direct Mode is somewhat awkward.